Multipartite entanglement theory with entanglement-nonincreasing operations: AEN in multipartite systems

-We refer to the Supplemental Material for the proof and more details.
-Since every bipartite pure entangled state is reversibly interconvertible into singlets, this proves that singlets between each pair of the parties form a REG for AEN operations.
+holds true for some $n$.
+This proves that singlets form a REGS for AEN transformations in the tripartite setting.
 Note that in the LOCC framework singlets are not enough to generate all states reversibly for more than two parties~\citep{PhysRevA.63.012307,linden1999reversibility}.